NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Group properties are represented by TXT resource records.
 The record contents (group names) carry no pre-defined meaning, and a registry for them does not exist.
-Their interpretation is purely a matter of agreement between the producer and the consumer of the catalog.
+Their interpretation is purely a matter of agreement between the producer and the consumer(s) of the catalog.

 For example, the "nodnssec" group could be defined to indicate that a zone not be signed with DNSSEC.
 Conversely, an agreement could define that group names